FRRouting/frr/tests/topotests/ospf6-topo1/README.md

 ## Tests executed

-### Check if Quagga is running
+### Check if FRR is running

 Test is executed by running

 	vtysh -c "show log" | grep "Logging configuration for"

-on each quagga router.
+on each FRR router.
 This should return the logging information for all daemons registered to Zebra and the list of running daemons is compared to the daemons started for this test (`zebra` and `ospf6d`)

 ### Verify for OSPFv3 to converge